dengchunyu/dengchunyu.github.io/_posts/2023-03-10-Data_input_preproccess_for_scPagwas.markdown

 knitr::kable(head(gwas_data))
 ```
 ## Resource2
-There were three input resources in scPagwas (Most of time need not prepare): an extensive panel of pathways or functional gene sets(gene symbol list); and LD data.

 ### 3.Pathway gene list

-There are some processed pathway gene list provided by scPagwas package: all these pathway list are including gene ids; Gene block annotation(the same id with pathway list);
+There are some processed pathway gene lists provided by scPagwas package: all these pathway lists are including gene ids; Gene block annotation(the same id with pathway list);

 -   Genes_by_pathway_kegg
 -   genes.by.celltype.pathway